-12. How does the settlement affect state/territorial and local associations?
+13. How does the settlement affect state/territorial and local associations?

-• The agreement would release all state/territorial and local REALTOR® associations from liability for the types of claims brought in these cases on behalf of home sellers related to broker commissions, and would also require their compliance with the practice changes agreed to in the settlement.
+• The agreement would release all state/territorial and local REALTOR® associations from liability for the types of claims brought in these cases on behalf of home sellers related to broker commissions and would also require their compliance with the practice changes agreed to in the settlement.

-13. Are institutes, societies, and councils affiliated with NAR included in the release in the settlement agreement?
+14. Are institutes, societies, and councils affiliated with NAR included in the release in the settlement agreement?

-Yes.
+• Yes.

-14. Does the fact that the release does not cover everybody mean that NAR has left large corporate brokerages and affiliated agents to fend for themselves?
+15. Does the fact that the release does not cover everybody mean that NAR has left large corporate brokerages and affiliated agents to fend for themselves?

-- Absolutely not. - NAR fought to include as many people and companies in the release as possible and achieved a release for everyone it could.
+- Absolutely not.
+NAR fought to include as many people and companies in the release as possible and achieved a release for everyone it could.
 Over one million members are covered, as are tens of thousands of REALTOR® businesses. - The scope of the release makes clear that NAR looked out for its members.
-Ultimately, NAR was able to ensure that agents, even those at brokerages that are not covered, are among the more than one million members released. - But, despite NAR's efforts, plaintiffs would not agree to include everybody. - Those that are not released-the largest companies in our industry-are no worse off now than they were before the settlement. - In fact, many are better off, as thousands of their independent contractor real estate agents are released by the settlement. - They can choose whether or not to use the mechanism NAR negotiated. - Our options included reaching a settlement whose terms were always going to be affected by the large settlements reached by other corporate defendants - or continuing to appeal the Sitzer-Burnett verdict and litigate the related cases. - That second option likely would have resulted in our filing for Chapter 11 protection, leaving all members, associations, MLSs, and brokerages exposed.
+Ultimately, NAR was able to ensure that agents, even those at brokerages that are not covered, are among the more than one million members released. - Despite NAR's efforts, plaintiffs would not agree to include everybody. - Those that are not released-the largest companies in our industry-are no worse off now than they were before the settlement. - In fact, many are better off, as thousands of their independent contractor real estate agents are released by the settlement. - However, they can choose whether to use the mechanism NAR negotiated.

+• Our options included reaching a settlement or continuing to appeal the Sitzer-Burnett verdict and litigate the related cases.
+The latter could have led to our filing for Chapter 11 protection, leaving all members, associations, MLSs, and brokerages exposed.

-15. What is the mechanism for brokerages with residential transaction volume in 2022 that exceeded \$2 billion to obtain releases?
+16. What is required for brokerages with residential transaction volume in 2022 that exceeded \$2 billion to obtain releases?

 - NAR secured in the agreement a mechanism for nearly all brokerage entities that had a residential transaction volume in 2022 that exceeded \$2 billion to obtain releases efficiently if they choose to use it.
-However, the remaining defendants in the actions covered by the Agreement cannot use the opt-in mechanism. - Broadly speaking, the opt-in provides two paths: - Option 1: A brokerage can elect to pay an amount based on a predetermined formula based on that brokerage's residential transaction volume. - Option 2: A brokerage can elect to participate in non-binding mediation within 110 days following preliminary approval of the settlement. - o Brokerages can also choose not to participate in this settlement. - In order to be released under the settlement, eligible brokerages must agree to and execute Appendix C Brokerage "Opt In" Agreement and return it along with the required documentation and indication noted in paragraph 20 of Appendix C to the email addresses

-- realtorsoptin@jndla.com, realtorsoptin@cohenmilstein.com, and nargovernance@nar.realtor within 60 days of the filing of the motion for preliminary approval (by June 18, 2024). - All agreements reached through this mechanism would be subject to court approval.
+However, the remaining defendants in the actions covered by the Agreement cannot use the opt-in mechanism. - Broadly speaking, the opt-in provides two paths: - Option 1: A brokerage can elect to pay an amount based on a predetermined formula based on that brokerage's residential transaction volume. - Option 2: A brokerage can elect to participate in non-binding mediation within 110 days following preliminary approval of the settlement. - Brokerages can also choose not to participate in this settlement. - In order to be released under the settlement, eligible brokerages must agree to and execute Appendix C - Brokerage "Opt In" Agreement and return it along with the required documentation and indication noted in paragraph 20 of Appendix C-to the email addresses realtorsoptin@jndla.com, realtorsoptin@cohenmilstein.com, and nargovernance@nar.realtor within 60 days of the filing of the motion for preliminary approval (by June 18, 2024). - All agreements reached through this mechanism would be subject to court approval.

-16. What is the mechanism for non-association MLSs to obtain releases?
+17. What is required for non-REALTOR® MLSs to obtain releases?